-As a 17 year old school boy in 1979 Grafilo had a PB of 49.7 in the 400m Dash heading into the ASEAN School Games that year.
-He was selected to play in the 1979 SEA Games but did no do well finishing fifth in 58.32.
+As a 17-year-old schoolboy in 1979 Grafilo had a PB of 49.7 in the 400m Dash heading into the ASEAN School Games that year.
+He was selected to play in the 1979 SEA Games but did not do well finishing fifth in 58.32.
 Well below the 54.6 he had clocked in the Palaro to establish a new national high school record.

 At the 1980 ASEAN School Games, Grafilo then still 18 set the Phi National Junior Record with a run of 49.01.
 Which stood until Ralph Soguilon broke it in 2002 at the UAAP.
 He won the ASEAN School Games 400 Hurdles in 54.60.
-Also he took siver in the 200m with a time of 22.03.
+Also, he took silver in the 200m with a time of 22.03.

-The Highlight and famous part of Grafilo career was his surprise win over the highy favored Renato Unso in the 1981 SEA Games in Manila.
+The Highlight and famous part of Grafilo career was his surprise win over the highly favored Renato Unso in the 1981 SEA Games in Manila.
 Having only qualified 5th from the Heats in 54.11 behind Unso 53.32, Chong-jong (MAS) 53.68, Kettishak (THA) 53.87, and Hlaing (BUR) 54.10.
-It was expected that Grafilo having ran a PB may not even figure in the medals.
-Consequently he drew the very difficult lane 8 in the finals.
+It was expected that Grafilo having run a PB may not even figure in the medals.
+Consequently, he drew the very difficult lane 8 in the finals.

-In 1983 Singapore SEA Games Grafilo was not able to defend his title and took silver behind Unso who set the Phiippine Record in 51.26, Grafilo clocked what ended up as his career best of 51.87.
+In the 1983 Singapore SEA Games Grafilo was not able to defend his title and took silver behind Unso who set the Philippine Record in 51.26, Grafilo clocked what ended up as his career-best of 51.87.

-With the surprise retirement of Renato Unso at the young age of 25 it was expected Grafilo would be left rather unchallenged in his pet 400 Hurdles event.
-Two years later in 1985 Singapore SEA Games Grafilo, faded to a miserable sixth place in 56.01.
-If it was any consolation the event was won by yet another Filipino sprinter Leopoldo Arnillo.
+With the surprise retirement of Renato Unso at the young age of 25.
+It was expected Grafilo would be left rather unchallenged in his pet 400 Hurdles event.
+And two years later in 1985 Singapore SEA Games Grafilo, faded to a miserable sixth place in 56.01.
+And if it was any consolation the event was won by yet another Filipino sprinter Leopoldo Arnillo.
 After this Grafilo also retired from the sport